diacode/diacode-website/source/blog/2016-07-15-building-a-simple-chat-using-phoenix-framework-presence-and-react.markdown

 By default Phoenix applications are configured to use `Phoenix.PubSub.PG2` as backend for PubSub but you can use something different like Redis or even your own implementation.
-In case you want to know more about it you can check [Phoenix PubSub documentation](https://hexdocs.pm/phoenix/Phoenix.PubSub.html).
+In the case you want to know more about it you can check [Phoenix PubSub documentation](https://hexdocs.pm/phoenix/Phoenix.PubSub.html).
 For our application we'll use the elixir based backend solution which is configured by default in `config/config.exs`.